-The company creates their molds on 3D Systems’ Figure 4 3D printers.
-The figure 4 is a high-speed, industrial scale DLP system that is great for 3D printing dental appliances.
-Align Technologies manages to mass customize about 220,000 dental products every day.
+The company creates their molds on 3D Systems’ Figure 4 Production System.
+The Figure 4 is a high-speed, industrial scale DLP system that is great for 3D printing dental appliances.
+They mass customize about 220,000 dental products every day.

 Align’s Growth Within the Dental Market

 Align Technologies is on track to reaching a $1.3 billion in sales for 2017.
 Bringing a custom-made, FDA-approved product to market and growing at this rate is quite the accomplishment.
 In the first two quarters of this year, the company reported $666 million in sales.
 91 percent of their revenue comes from the clear aligners; the remainder from their iTero 3D Scanning system that lets dentists quickly scan and model a patient’s teeth.

 Align has only recently achieved prominence in the industry.
 Many still consider them a start-up considering how recently they have propped up their operations.
 The company is still growing and they have a wide list of advantages over the traditional competition.
 The scale of manufacturing is perhaps the biggest one.

 The company produces not just 220,000 products a day, but more importantly, entirely customised ones.
 Braces need to fit the exact preferences of the consumer.
 What makes this business so unique is that it uses the principles of mass production along with those of tailor-made production.
 As a result they are producing things that fit the consumer exactly at a massive scale, leveraging the advantages of both modes of production.